JulianNicholls/Modern-React-and-Redux/README.md

 ## Progress

-  145 - First Redux app

-For now, I have skipped the Youtube browser
+I have completed the first Redux app at episode 145, and I am now circling back to the Youtube app.

 ## Differences from Stephen

-* My components are functional components with hooks, from lecture 74 onwards.
+* My components are all functional components with hooks, from lecture 74 onwards.

-* My components are in a `src/components` directory.
+* My components are all in a `src/components` directory.
+Stephen starts to do this after a while too.

 * I usually destructure props, e.g. `const SeasonDisplay = ({ lat }) => ...`
   vs `const SeasonDisplay = (props) => ...`